-M-83 has been included in the Clarksburg Master Plan since 1960.
-It is integral to the development of Clarksburg.
-It provides a multimodal (auto, bus, bike) direct connection from Clarksburg to Shady Grove Metro and ICC (200).
+M-83 has been included in the Clarksburg Master Plan since 1960, and it is integral to the development of Clarksburg.
+It providers a multimodal (auto, bus, bike) direct connection from Clarksburg to Shady Grove Metro and ICC (200).
 The M-83 right of way could be considered for extending the Red Line from Shady Grove Metro to Clarksburg, providing a viable solution to the ever-growing traffic in Upcounty.
-The M-83 right of way could also be used to route the proposed Monorail from Frederick to Clarksburg, Shady Grove Metro, Bethesda Metro and over the bridge to Tysons Corner.
+In addition, the M-83 right of way could also be used to route the proposed Monorail from Frederick to Clarksburg, Shady Grove Metro, Bethesda Metro and over the bridge to Tysons Corner.